Abibubble/undead-choices/story/storyline.md

   - DRINK OR COLLECT?
   *Add clues throughout story to show which drink to collect.
 Riddle or hidden letters?
 BLUE riband chocolate bar?*
   - DRINK
     {name} groaned as they lurched toward the table.
 The rats in the corner scuttled away into the cracks in the walls.
-A bright purple liquid glowed in the first flask; a deep, blood-red broth sat bubbling in the second; and a shimmering blue goo gurgled in the third. *As* {name} reached forward *, the chocolate bar wrapper fell from their pocket as they* tentatively selecting a drink...
+A bright purple liquid glowed in the first flask; a deep, blood-red broth sat bubbling in the second; and a shimmering blue goo gurgled in the third. *As* {name} reached forward *, the chocolate bar wrapper fell from their pocket as they* tentatively selecting*ed* a drink...

     - RED
       {name} lifted the bubbling broth to their lips.
 (If their sense of smell still worked, they would have been overcome with a putrid odour of stale blood, sulphur and a hint of petrol.)
 Hoping for the best, {name} poured the mixture down their throat.
 [It gurgled as it reached their stomach. {name} was overcome with drowsiness, their eyes grew heavy and they slumped to the floor...??GAME OVER??] ({name} wretched as the liquid bubbled ferociously, their insides burned.
 It was a mistake.
 Their stomach churned, heat exploded within them, and then...
 BANG. {name}'s gooey insides exploded all over the room...??GAME OVER??)